ComposableFi/composable/rfcs/0016-permissionless-assets-for-ibc-and-cw.md

 extrinsics `permissionless_assets.mint` and `permissionless_assets.burn` will check that caller of the extrinsic is an assets' admin and if so will use `AssetsTransactorRouter`'s `fungibles::Mutate` trait's `mint_into` or `burn_from` methods.
 This storage item will be populated on `create_cw_asset` extrinsic call.

-### Persmissionless IBC and XCM scenarios
+### Permissionless PD.js, CW, IBC and XCM scenarios

+#### On chain transactions

+CW and PD.js permissionless assets are same, because anybody can upload CW contract and execute any transaction on it.

+**Create**
+- No requires inputs
+- `CreationFee` is payed in any assets, default to PICA.
+Or optional `FeeAsset` parameter is provided with sufficient asset identifier.
+- `Decimals`, `Symbol`, `Name` are optional.
+Parameters limits are same as for Permissioned assets.
+- No other parameters.
+- Optional `owner`, which defaults to CW address or origin if not specified.

+Blas?

+**Mint**
+- `To` account
+- Existential deposit for `To` account of minted asset is payed in PICA or in optional `FeeAsset`

+Blas?

+**Burn**

+**Transfer**

+#### Bridges

+Each bridge has `origin`.
+In case of IBC it is `channel and port`.
+In case of XCM it is `MultiLocation origin`.
+Any such origin can be hashed (to account) to produce Account32 which may be set to be `owner` of asset.

+Via governance additional PD.js account or CW contract can be made to be second `metadata_owner` of asset.
+He cannot mint or change location, but can set `decimals`, `symbol`, `name`.

+**Create**
+- Happens automatically on transfer [1].
-When assets are created by other chains over bridges, no symbol, no name, no suffiency(no ED) and no decimals defined.
+- When assets are created by other chains over bridges, no symbol, no name, no sufficiency(no ED) and no decimals defined (optional).
+- We know `location` of assets from origin and received asset id and this parameter is not optional.
+- We take `CreationFee` from relevant source described per bridge next.

-#### IBC ICS 20
+#### IBC ICS-020

 1. New token arrives.
 2. Relayer pays fee for creation of asset (with prefix).